Reid Commission

-The Reid Commission was an independent commission responsible for drafting the Constitution of the Federation of Malaya prior to Malayan independence from the United Kingdom of Great Britain and Northern Ireland on 31 August 1957.
+The Reid Commission was an independent commission responsible for drafting the Constitution of the Federation of Malaya prior to Malayan independence from the United Kingdom on 31 August 1957.

 Constitutional conference

 A constitutional conference was held in London from 18 January to 6 February 1956 attended by a delegation from the Federation of Malaya, consisting of four representatives of the Malay Rulers, the Chief Minister of the Federation (Tunku Abdul Rahman) and three other ministers, and also by the British High Commissioner in Malaya and his advisers.

 The conference proposed the appointment of an independent commission to devise a constitution for a fully self-governing and independent Federation of Malaya.
 This proposal was accepted by Queen Elizabeth II and the Malay rulers.

 Appointment of Reid Commission members

 In March 1956, an independent commission to draw up a constitution for a fully self-governing and independent Malaya was set up.
 Accordingly, a commission headed by Lord Reid, a distinguished Lord of Appeal in ordinary, and consisting of constitutional experts from fellow Commonwealth countries was appointed by the Queen Elizabeth II and the Malay Rulers.
 The commission was appropriately called the Reid Commission.
-The commission was to include a Canadian representative, but Canada's nominee was unable to attend for reasons of ill health.
+The commission was to include a Canadian representative, but they were unable to attend for reasons of ill health.